 Pitfall 3: Only Leveraging Data for Cost Management

 Legal data is all the buzz among legal operations departments and for good reason – data doesn’t lie.
-Legal e-Billing software helps in this regard, making every dollar of legal spend transparent.
+Legal ops software with e-Billing functionality helps in this regard, making every dollar of legal spend transparent.
 Legal operations are then better positioned to positively control costs, and also have better insight into:

 - Efficiencies of each business function, firm, or individual attorney